datastaxdevs/workshop-cassandra-fundamentals/README.md

 #### ✅ Step 6f.
 Design

 ```
-What is we need to find hourly average temperatures for every sensor in a specified network for a given date range?
+What is the table we need in order to:
+  - find hourly average temperatures ...
+  - for every sensor ...
+  - in a specified network ...
+  - for a given date range ?
 How can you do that?
 ```

 Maybe you select every sensors...